 The tail fat and spices used in Adana kebab is totally well-balanced at this restaurant and some other best options at Adana Ocakbasi are rib shish kebab and beef shish kebab.
 Lastly, appetizers menu is quite rich and delicious at Adana Ocakbasi too.

-There are four branches of Kasibeyaz in Istanbul and one other branch in Ankara.
-There are a lot of kebab options at Kasibeyaz, such as Ali Nazik, pistachio kebab, garlic kebab, onion kebab, and abagunnus (grilled eggplant with yogurt, olive oil, and chili pepper).
+Kasibeyaz stands out among the luxury kebab restaurants of Istanbul.
+There are a lot of kebab options at Kasibeyaz, such as Ali Nazik, pistachio kebab, garlic kebab, onion kebab, and Abugannus (grilled eggplant with yogurt, olive oil, and chili pepper).

 Kasibeyaz stands out with its Gaziantep food and kebab.
 Moreover, butter, tulum cheese (Turkish goat cheese), and pita bread are served free of charge.

 You are highly recommended to have yuvalama soup (a Turkish soup that includes meatballs, chickpeas, tomato, and bulgur) and Gaziantep style lahmacun before your main course.
 And after your meal, you should try a famous Gaziantep dessert named katmer (qatlama).